Reproducibility in Research: Systems, Infrastructure, Culture: Introduction

-However, things can, should and need to be much better.
-Building upon previous work~\cite{crick-et-al_wssspe2}, we present a call to action, along with a set of recommendations which we hope will lead to better, more sustainable, more re-useable software, to move towards an imagined future practice and usage of scientific software development.
-The basis for many of these recommendations is predicated on the fundamental scientific tenets of openness and sharing.
+However, there is promising existing work in this area~\cite{chirigati-et-al:2013,stodden+miguez:2014,stodden-et-al:2015,stodden-et-al:2016}, with a variety of manifestos for reproducible research and community initiatives~\cite{rrspecissue:2008,rrcise:2010,gent:2013,fursin-et-al:2014,Bailey_setthe,james-et-al:2014}, top tips and ``ten simple rules''~\cite{prlic+proctor:2012,masum-et-al:2013,sandve-et-al:2013,osborne-et-al:2013,goodman-et-al:2014,crick-et-al-irreprod:2015,list-et-al:2017}, as well as analysis of the wider legal, professional, ethical and risk perspectives~\cite{stodden:2008,haas:2016}.
+Things can, should and need to be much better if we want to uphold and maintain the scientific tenets of openness and sharing.
+Building upon previous work~\cite{crick-et-al_wssspe2,crick-et-al_recomp2014}, we present a call to action, along with a set of recommendations which we hope will lead to better, more sustainable, more re-useable software, to move towards an imagined future practice and usage of scientific software development.
+We also propose a high-level specification for a service that would automate many of our recommendations.